wizard97/tutor-exchange/README.md

 * is actively developed, maintained and bug-fixed
 * has detailed tutorials
 * [planned: ready-to-go PuPHPet files and Vagrant boxes]

-#### Upcoming 2.1 version

-Check out the develop branch for the upcoming version 2.1!
-The is currently under heavy development and for sure not ready for proper use.
-Expect a massive refactoring, complete restructuring, better features and a much easier installation.
-Full release of 2.1 will be in early 2015.

 ### Other (smaller) versions of this script